 |Supervisor Safety Training|

 Required training for all supervisors and visitor contacts.
 The training consists of an online lesson that must be completed once as well as an annual classroom session to update new safety, training , QMS or other initiatives.
-Classroom sessions will be held Nov 2, 2017 at 10:00am in the auditorium.
+The next classroom session will be held Nov 2, 2017 at 10:00am in the auditorium.